garengh4/garengh4/README.md

 My current mission is finding and understanding the best architecture for this angular-springboot stack: I am currently convinced object-oriented backend at @input/@output frontend is the one.

-In my spare time I love to game, read and teach my cat how to not be shy :):)
+In my spare time I love to game, read and teach my cat tricks :):)

 <!--
 **garengh4/garengh4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.